namalio/Fragmenta_PCs/PCs_Examples/Clock/README.md

 Two different PCs versions of the classical CSP process 'Clock'.
 One version is more compact avoiding the need to define an explicit reference.
+Both versions result in exactly the same CSP.